Telford College: History

-On 12 November 2004 W Block (Charles Walker Building) Centre of Vocational Excellence was officially opened by Mr Michael Beasley CBE.

-On 31 October 2005 E Block and S Block (sports and hairdressing) were officially opened by the Princess Royal.

-In 2006 it received very good grades after an OFSTED inspection.

-In 2008 the college celebrated the Queens Anniversary Award with a visit to Buckingham Palace to meet Queen Elizabeth and the Duke of Edinburgh.

 On 16 October 2012 the Construction Centre, converted from the old sports hall, was officially opened by Tony Gray CEO of the Southwater Event Group.

-In May 2013 the Discovery and Oakdene Centres opened.
+In May 2013 the Discovery and Oakdene Centres opened; the Discovery Centre covers engineering and technology, and the Oakdene Centre is for foundation learning and independent skills.
+In 2015 the college's Willow Tree Centre was opened, for pupils with complex needs or who are disabled.